-Some don’t know, but winter is a good season for traveling.
-If you are immune to the cold, then you can explore various winter destinations and many of the winter activities; if not, you can still head south for the places unaffected by the cold.
-This week, we will introduce winter destinations for people who love the winter!
+Some may not realize, but winter is a great season for traveling.
+If you can bear the cold, then you can explore various winter destinations and many of the winter activities.
+If not, you can still head south for the places unaffected by the cold.
+This week we will introduce winter destinations for people who love the winter!

 Winter Destination 1 – Iceland

-The best time to travel to Iceland is from January to March every year.
+The best time to travel to Iceland is from January to March.
 The winter in Iceland is snowy and the days get shorter in Iceland with less light because of the country’s high latitude.
-Fortunately, the latitude is a good thing for Iceland一as it is one of the best places to view the aurora or the “Northern Lights” in all its glory.
+Fortunately, the latitude is a good thing for Iceland, as it is one of the best places to view the aurora or the “Northern Lights” in all its glory.
 This terrestrial wonder delivers a stunning eerie yet beautiful spectacle in the sky.
-With the right weather, you can find the Northern Lights easier on clear nights of autumn, winter, and spring一interested?
+With the right weather, you can find the Northern Lights easier on clear nights of autumn, winter, and spring.
 You can book a bus tour if you would be interested to feast your eyes this year.